jeffdavidgreen/bootstrap-html5-history-tabs/README.md

 # Bootstrap History Tabs
-Bootstrap tabs that keeps track of the history using the HTML5 History API
+Bootstrap tabs that keep track of the history using the HTML5 History API

 Requires jQuery and Bootstrap Tabs to work.